VeteranCrowd/aws-service-search/README.md

 <a name="dehydratePageKeys"></a>

-## dehydratePageKeys(entityManager, entityToken, indexToken, shardKeyToken, pageKeys) ⇒ <code>string</code>
+## dehydratePageKeys(entityManager, entityToken, indexTokens, shardKeyTokens, pageKeys, [logger]) ⇒ <code>string</code>
 Dehydrate a shard-keyed map of page keys into a compressed string.
+Supports multiple paged queries on different indexes.
+In this case, present indexTokens, shardKeyTokens, and pageKeys as arrays of the same length.
+If all pageKeys entries areempty objects, returns an empty string.

 **Kind**: global function
 **Returns**: <code>string</code> - Dehydrated page keys.